GLOBAL MARKETS-U.S. 10-year yield at 2-year high, stocks rally

 Emerging markets have been a noted exception to the equity rally in 2013, with the MSCI EM Index down 5.5 percent this year.

-Japan's low-yielding yen extended losses, hitting 105 to the dollar for the first time in five years and a five-year low against the euro.
-It traded at $104.86.
+Japan's low-yielding yen extended losses, hitting 105 to the dollar for the first time in five years and a five-year low against the euro, hurt by the renewed appetite for risk.
+Against the dollar it traded at 105.17.

-Though the euro zone's economic recovery is seen as sluggish, the currency has been underpinned by European banks' repatriation of assets, as well as buying by the region's exporters as its current account surplus has increased sharply.
+Though the euro zone's economic recovery is seen as sluggish, the currency has been underpinned by European banks' repatriation of assets, as well as buying by exporters as the region's current account surplus has increased sharply.

 The European Central Bank will take a snapshot of the capital positions of the region's banks at the end of 2013, which it will use in conducting an asset-quality review, or AQR, next year to work out which of them will need fresh funds.